-In my twenty years experience training and teaching in the horse industry, I've began to notice an important pattern.
+In my twenty years of experience training and teaching in the horse industry, I've begun to notice an important pattern.
 One that I feel any horse enthusiast could benefit greatly from.
 I call this pattern, "the rest window."

 Most trainers are smart enough today to realize that a horse needs a break, and rewards for their effort, even if they don't perform perfectly.
 Horse trainers who don't realize this, are stuck in an old version of the horse industry I call "horse slavery."
 It's a big nasty phrase that describes all too many horse trainers of the past, and some in the present.
 We know horses need breathing room!
 But how much breathing room?
 How big is the window?

-Answer: no less that 30 seconds, no longer than 120 seconds.
+Answer: no less than 30 seconds, no longer than 120 seconds.

 Remember every horse is slightly different, so no answer is absolutely perfect.
 Horses need just enough time to feel like you recognized their effort, but not too much time to forget about the job at hand, and this window between 30 seconds and 120 seconds, is nearly perfect for the average horse.

 Some horses are quicker, and some are much slower, so feel your way to success on this topic.
 But never forget... your horse has a beating heart and brain that sends all the same chemicals through the body that our brain does.
 That means she experiences all the same emotions.
 Science has shown us that horses have the brain of a four-year-old human child.
 I think it may be more like a two-year-old human child, but even still... the emotions are present.
 Which means our training must be considerate of those emotions.
 Your horse does need room to breathe and think, just like us.